HiddenAndBound/helix/README.md

 Built with the [Plonky3](https://github.com/Plonky3/Plonky3) field arithmetic library and inspired by the Spartan and BaseFold papers.

-## Contact

-[Your contact information or links to discussions/issues]

----

 **Note**: This is research-grade software.
 Use in production at your own risk and conduct thorough security audits.